simplesconsultoria/s17.person/README.txt

     1. Go to the zmi -> portal_setup.
     2. Click on ''Import'' tab.
-    3. Select the profile ''collective.person: Demo profile'' from the drop down.
+    3. Select the profile ''s17.person: Demo profile'' from the drop down.
-    4. Check the step ''collective.person: Demo steps'' and click the button ''import selected steps''.
+    4. Check the step ''s17.person: Demo steps'' and click the button ''import selected steps''.

 Once you done the process you can see in you site a folder called ''Persons''